skmcwilliams/Racing-Telemetry/README.txt

 - concatenantes strings with other variables to create labels, legends, and file names
 - cleans column names to become more usable in the user's selection of data
 - calculates correlation coefficient and covariancea and prints to terminal
+- takes the absolute value of all characteristics to accurately represent inputs (throttle, brake pressure, steering angle) relative to outputs (MPH, longitudinal gforce, lateral gforce)

 Your variable choices are below:
 - Time: Time throughout the two laps worth of data in 0.05 second increments